JianyangQin/MUSE-Net/RNN & Seq2Seq/README.md

 - h5py == 2.9.0

 ## Datasets
-You can download the preprocessed datasets from [BaiduYun](https://pan.baidu.com/s/1zeXvNfDu1BbDvgqcC7HupQ), password: tgoh.
+You can download the preprocessed datasets from [BaiduYun](https://pan.baidu.com/s/1WFhTG5KqIzJ-UzB3SmNKOQ?pwd=hm21).

 We used three public datasets in this study:
 - NYC-Bike